TheJacksonLaboratory/crf_nextflow_basics/README.md

   but adds in output from e.g. the job queueing system (slurm on Sumner).

-Nextflow outputs can be cleaned up by runnning `rm -r .nextflow* work` in the directory from which nextflow was invoked.
+Nextflow outputs can be cleaned up by runnning `rm -r .nextflow* work` in the directory from which Nextflow was invoked.

 ---